jestjs/jest/website/versioned_docs/version-26.x/GlobalAPI.md

 :::caution

-`test.concurrent` is considered experimental - see [here](https://github.com/facebook/jest/labels/Area%3A%20Concurrent) for details on missing features and other issues
+`test.concurrent` is considered experimental - see [here](https://github.com/facebook/jest/labels/Area%3A%20Concurrent) for details on missing features and other issues.

 :::